X marks the spot: Yellen tells Congress US could run out of money to pay all its bills by June 5 - KESQ

 Associated Press

 WASHINGTON (AP) — Treasury Secretary Janet Yellen has told Congress that the U.S. could default on its debt obligations by June 5 if lawmakers do not act in time to raise the federal debt ceiling.
 That’s four days later than previously estimated.
-Yellen’s letter Friday to legislators comes as Congress breaks for the three-day Memorial Day weekend, and as tensions build over whether a deal between the White House and Republicans in Congress will be struck in time.
-The so-called “X-date” arrives when the government no longer has enough of a financial cushion to pay all its bills, having exhausted the “extraordinary measures” it has been employing since January to stretch existing funds.
+Yellen’s letter Friday to legislators comes as Congress breaks for a long weekend, and tensions build over whether a deal between the White House and Republicans in Congress will be struck in time.
+The so-called “X-date” arrives when the government no longer has enough of a financial cushion to pay all its bills, having exhausted the “extraordinary measures” that it has been employing since January to stretch existing funds.